Adaendra/sky-map-algorithm/README.md

 ## Objectives
 The goal is to implement an algorithm to locate stars in the sky for a date-time and a location. *(ex : lat: 35.689487, long: 139.691711, 01-01-2020 00:00)*

-There is a lot of projects who use these algorithms but no-one have a simple librairy to reuse it.

 A website will be added to use this algorithm and see results.

+With this algorithm, a lot of methods which use an astronomical formula are available in.

 --------
 ## How to use it
 In this project you will find some folders named with a langage name which contains algorithms and formulas inside.

 Just pick the langage you need and copy-paste it in your project.

 Current languages available :